Review – Flower, Sun and Rain

 Recently I finished playing Devil May Cry 4.
 Well, not finished finished, but I got through the final boss’ first form before giving up on the bullshit that happens immediately afterward.
 This game got quite a lukewarm reception when it first came out, and I wanted to see whether these critics were full of shit.
 As it turns out, they kind of were, in the sense that the game does more than it was given credit for.
 At the same time, it screws up in enough important ways that the level of quality attributed to it is about right.
 So I guess that makes it a wash, but there are still some ideas I’d like to discuss.

-My first observation while playing DMC4 is that the new character, Nero, is not simply a change made for the sake of it. → For I have come to turn a man against his father, a daughter against her mother, a gamer against their game.
+My first observation while playing DMC4 is that the new character, Nero, is not simply a change made for the sake of it. → Romance of the Three Articles IV: Post of Fire

 The Epicest Clash Ever